kribesk/k8s-lab-setup/lab_report/54-misc.md

 This option is an `Ingress` k8s object [@k8s_ingress]. `Ingress` is just another layer between the services and outer network, read: proxy.
 According to the k8s resource,

-> It can be configured to give services externally-reachable urls, load balance traffic, terminate SSL, offer name based virtual hosting etc.
+> It can be configured to give services externally-reachable URLs, load balance traffic, terminate SSL, offer name based virtual hosting etc.

 As an example, the following simple ingress forwards request for the page (either foo.bar.com/foo or foo.bar.com/bar) to a specific service depending on which page is requested.